 - Tube feeding – The doctor may either use Nasogastric, where a tube is passed through the nose to the stomach to restore the lost nutrients in the body.
 The other method called percutaneous endoscopic gastrostomy is where the nutrients are restored by a tube that passes through the abdomen into the stomach.
 Percutaneous endoscopic gastrostomy is a surgical method.

 In the hospital, you may be given fluids to replace the loss of fluids in your body.
 You will also be supplemented with minerals and vitamins especially vitamin B1.

-Only in some severe refractory cases where the survival of the mother is in danger will a doctor suggest a surgery.
-Surgery may also be the only option if the sickness is causing a lot of psychological and physical burden.
-The operation, however, will lead to the termination of the pregnancy.
+Only in some severe refractory cases where the survival of the mother is in danger will a doctor suggest termination of pregnancy.
+This may be the only option if the sickness is causing a lot of psychological and physical burden.

 It is important that you monitor and manage the sickness early to avoid treatment.
 But if the condition is severe and the doctor suggests a treatment, it is recommended to get yourself treated for hyperemesis gravidarum because pregnancy sickness can also cause a lot of complications.